 Find out more from the TV Licensing website.

-The law is changing.
-From 1 September 2016 you'll need a TV Licence to watch or download BBC programmes on demand, including catch up TV, on BBC iPlayer.
+The law changed on 1 September 2016.
+You need a TV Licence to watch or download BBC programmes on demand, including catch up TV, on BBC iPlayer.